-If needed, Synovetin $\mathsf{OA}^{\circledast}$ can be readministered to a previously treated elbow 12 months after the last treatment.
+If needed, Synovetin OA® can be readministered to a previously treated joint 12 months after the last treatment.
+In Texas, there is no waiting period for retreatment.

-EFFECTIVENESS AND DURATION OF RESPONSE^{2,3}
+EFFECTIVENESS AND DURATION OF RESPONSE

 In clinical trials, 71% of dogs with severe OA, and 92% of dogs with mild-moderate OA were considered treatment successes.
 Positive response is durable for up to 12 months following a single treatment in dogs with naturally occurring OA of the elbow.